 ● Hieroglyphic carvings, Temple of Amon in Thebes.

 ● Mesopotamians, Egyptians, and Greeks record a great flood.

 Case & Point: The Bible confirms the earth is round

 Pre-Socratic philosophers believed that the world was flat: Thales (550 BC); Leucippus (440 BC); Democritus (460 – 370 BC); and Aristotle (384 – 322 BC).
 The book of Genesis tells us that the earth is round, with the earliest copies written hundreds of years earlier than when these Philosophers claimed it was flat.

 Reason #2.
-The reality of demonic presence
+The reality of the demonic presence

-The Bible tells us that when we sin or dabble in the occult, it opens a foothold for Satan that when left unconfessed becomes a stronghold of demons.
-A person doesn’t have to look possessed with red eyes and turning heads but having frequent suicide thoughts are clear demonic influences.
-The Bible warns us that Satan comes to steal kill and destroy, but Jesus has come to save you, that is if you believe (John 10:10).
+The Bible tells us that when we sin or dabble in the occult, it opens a foothold for Satan that, when left unconfessed, becomes a stronghold of demons.
+A person doesn’t have to look possessed with red eyes and turning heads, but having frequent suicide thoughts are clear demonic influences.
+The Bible warns us that Satan comes to steal, kill, and destroy, but Jesus has come to save you, that is if you believe (John 10:10).

 The testimony of John Ramirez